-This short form asks for certain information but does not include a tax computation.
+This short form asks for certain information but doesn't include a tax computation.
 The following departing aliens can get their departure or sailing permits by filing Form 2063:

-- Resident or nonresident aliens who have had no taxable income for the tax year and preceding year up to and including the date of departure, if the period for filing the income tax return for that year has not expired.
+- Resident or nonresident aliens who've had no taxable income for the tax year and preceding year up to and including the date of departure, if the period for filing the income tax return for that year hasn't expired.

-- Resident aliens who received taxable income during the tax year or preceding year and whose departure will not hinder the collection of any tax.
+- Resident aliens who received taxable income during the tax year or preceding year and whose departure won't hinder the collection of any tax.

-Aliens in either of these categories who have not filed an income tax return or paid income tax for any tax year must file the return and pay the income tax before they can be issued a departure or sailing permit on Form 2063.
+Aliens in either of these categories who haven't filed an income tax return or paid income tax for any tax year must file the return and pay the income tax before they can be issued a departure or sailing permit on Form 2063.

-If you must get a departure or sailing permit and you do not qualify to file Form 2063, you must file Form 1040-C.
+If you must get a departure or sailing permit and you don't qualify to file Form 2063, you must file Form 1040-C.

 Ordinarily, you must report on Form 1040-C and pay the tax on all income received or reasonably expected to be received during the tax year up to and including the date of departure.
-When you pay any tax shown as due on the Form 1040-C, file all returns and pay all tax due for previous years, you will receive a departure or sailing permit.
+When you pay any tax shown as due on the Form 1040-C, file all returns and pay all tax due for previous years, you'll receive a departure or sailing permit.
 However, the IRS may permit you to furnish a bond guaranteeing payment instead of paying the taxes for certain years.